-5 Winning Strategies for Digital Data Governance Maturity
+5 Winning Strategies to Achieve Digital Data Governance Maturity

 In the new data economy, the marketing opportunities seem endless.
 Data is the new oil.
 Sky is the limit.
 Right?
 But why does all the hype seem to gloss over the obstacles around data?
 Marketers on the front lines seem to be experiencing a very different reality.
 Gartner measures the average financial impact of poor data on businesses at $9.7 million per year.
 And nearly a third of customer and prospect data is believed to be inaccurate.
 MIT reports knowledge workers waste up to 50% of their time dealing with monotonous data quality issues.